 Phone number: 479-782-2451 or web site: TrinityCatholicJH.org

 Project Compassion, Inc rents office and storage space in the Center.
 This one-to-one nursing home visitation program was begun in 1972 by Gloria White, a Benedictine Oblate now deceased.
 Observing that some residents had no family, Gloria and others who believed in her dream established the program so that not one of the residents would be without an occasional visitor on whom they could count for friendship and conversation.
 Project Compassion, Inc., is a non-profit United Way Agency and also receives some assistance from the Area Agency on Aging.
 The program has an outreach to 34 nursing homes and retirement centers in western Arkansas and eastern Oklahoma.
-Jennifer Britt is Director, and Annette Mackey is Administrative Office Assistant.
+Marian Conrad is Director.